 Are my uploaded videos private?

 Your videos are unlisted but publicly accessible to anyone with the direct link.
-This means they won’t show up in search results, but if someone has the link, they can view them.
+They won’t show up in search results, but if someone has the link, they can view them.
+Simple as that.

 How long are my videos stored?